mosesalphonse/spring-reactive-mongodb-demo/README.md

 Sample Reactive API for CRUD operation in a Reactive style to connect to MongoDB using Spring Boot

 ## POC:
-* Reactive API using Mono and Flex
+* Reactive API for non-blocking IO
 * CRUD API for Mong DB

 ## Prerequisite